royankush/mnfic/README.md

-# mnfic
+# MNFIC
-Repo of all codes for MNFIC Projects
+Repository of all codes for MNFIC Projects:
+1. Aquaponics
+2. Prosthetics